felipead/erc20-token-api/README.md

 The current setup has many serious security concerns and vulnerabilities, which were not addressed for the sake of this exercise.

 TODO

+## Performance considerations

+The following could be implemented to improve performance and reduce latency:

+### Processing requests in parallel

+The API that fetches balances accepts multiple addresses.
+For each address, we must make a call to the `balanceOf` ERC-20 method.
+That could imply in huge latency if we were to query many addresses sequentially.

+We are already fetching balance requests concurrently, using node.js async capabilities.

+### Caching

+Some ERC-20 methods will never change.
+For example, the `name()`, `symbol()`, and `decimals()` are expected to stay constant among the entire lifecycle of token in the Blockchain.
+It makes sense to cache this information.

+The key to the cache would be the token address.
+We could use an in-memory cache with an LRU strategy, or even adopt a distributed cache like [redis](https://redis.io).
+We could even mix both strategies - check the in-memory cache first, then check redis, in true L1/L2 spirit.

+In the blockchain world, some token methods might consume gas fees.
+So caching makes sense not only from a performance perspective, but from an economics one.

+However, caching mutable properties can be challenging.
+For example, we could cache balances.
+But what if the balance change as a result from a transaction?
+Detecting these events and invalidating our cache could be tricky.

+In the case of balances though, it might be the case that the business scenario could tolerate a small delay.
+We could cache the balances only for a few seconds, quickly invalidating and refreshing the cache after that.

 ## Availability considerations